 - Compute the test statistic Wilcoxon W+, which is the sum over positive signed ranks.
 If score_1 and score_2 really have similar population distributions, then W+ should be neither very small nor very large.

-- Calculate the significance level for W+ from its exact sampling distribution or approximate it by a standard normal distribution.
+- Calculate the p-value for W+ from its exact sampling distribution or approximate it by a standard normal distribution.

 So much for the theory.
 We'll now run Wilcoxon S-R test in SPSS on some real world data.